apoorvagadkari/Fraud-Detection-API/README.md

 Clear boundaries between API and Domain Layer, Controller and Service Layer, Doamin and Storage, Service and Domain Maintainabilty - Comments, Self documented code, easy to modify methods, easy to fix bugs and don't have ripple effect across classes, easy to mock for testing
-Less changes to the codebase even if we want to modify a feature
+Less changes to the codebase even if we want to modify a feature Usage of in-memory storage using a ConcurrentHashMap to track past records of users -- check a partcular's location transaction history and how many transactions have been made by a particular user in the last 10 minutes